 So these data are very important and very critical before you jump and start your application.

-Native APP is smartphone application developed specifically for mobile operating systems.
-Think of swift for IOS and java for android, these are being developed in the mature ecosystem, Following the users and user guideline experience provided by the OS itself.
+Native APP is mobile phone application developed specifically for mobile operating systems.
+Think of swift for IOS and java for android, these are being developed in the full-grown ecosystem, Following the users and user guideline knowledge provided by the OS itself.
 Like swipe the gestures or the alignments for left, right or center for the android and IOS.

 A native application is having a significant advantage to being able, to easily accessible and utilize the built-in capabilities of the user device itself.
 Like for example: If you just want to say GPS, or maybe your address book, your camera in terms of other things.